 '''

+Router> enable

+Router# config t

 Enter configuration commands, one per line.
-End with CNTL/Z. Device(config) \# no parser config partition System configured
+End with CNTL/Z.

 '''

+Router(config)# no parser config partition System configured

-Command Description show running-config partition Displays the list of commands that make up the current running configuration for a specific part of the system's global running configuration.
+Description show running-config partition Displays the list of commands that make up the current running configuration for a specific part of the system's global running configuration.
 When used with the ?
 CLI help keyword, can also be used to determine the availability and status of the Configuration Partitioning feature.